househappy/dev-blog-legacy/source/_posts/2015-08-18-elasticsearch-at-househappy.markdown

 ## How we use Elasticsearch

 Earlier in 2015, Househappy switched its search autocomplete from Soulmate to Elasticsearch.
-More recently, we switched the main search results to from PostgreSQL to Elasticsearch.
-Here, I'll talk about our Elasticsearch integration.
+More recently, we switched the main search results from PostgreSQL to Elasticsearch.
+Here, I'll describe our Elasticsearch integration.

 ## Technical Specs